dapr/docs/concepts/bindings/specs/servicebusqueues.md

     value: queue1
 ```

-`connectionString` is the Service Bus connection string.
+- `connectionString` is the Service Bus connection string.
-`queueName` is the Service Bus queue name.
+- `queueName` is the Service Bus queue name.

+> **Note:** In production never place passwords or secrets within Dapr components.
+For information on securly storing and retrieving secrets refer to [Setup Secret Store](../../../howto/setup-secret-store)